ohhmyyjosh/capstone_project/README.md

 User Guide/Walkthrough Video: https://youtu.be/9Pm8AOCNAl0

+Instructions for setup of SSL certificates are included at the bottom of this document

 Assuming you have installed Visual Studio Code as well as the Java Extension Pack for Visual Studio Code follow these instructions to prepare each project for launch.
 JavaFX requires specific dependencies which need to be recognized by your local Java environment to run the client projects.